Hoary bat

 The hoary bat (Lasiurus cinereus) is a species of bat in the vesper bat family, Vespertilionidae.
 It lives throughout most of North America (and possibly also in Hawaii, although this is disputed).

+At a bat rescue center in Arizona.

 Taxonomy

 The hoary bat was described as a new species in 1796 by Palisot de Beauvois.
 Beauvois noted that the holotype was collected in the US state of Pennsylvania by an individual identified as "Master Pancake".
 It has many taxonomic synonyms, including Vespertilio pruinosis (Say, 1823) and Atalpha mexicana (Saussure, 1861).
 Mammalogist Harrison Allen was the first to use its current name combination of Lasiurus cinereus, doing so in 1864.
 In a later publication, Allen placed it in the now-defunct genus Atalapha, with a scientific name of Atalpha cinerea.

 The South American hoary bat (L. villosissimus), which is found throughout South America, and the Hawaiian hoary bat (L. semotus), which is endemic to Hawaii, were both previously classified under the hoary bat, but phylogenetic evidence supports them being distinct species.